Federal Student Aid: Mission

-The Federal Student Aid team is committed to making education beyond high school more attainable for all Americans, regardless of socioeconomic status.

-Student Aid
+Student aid

 Federal Student Aid provides financial assistance to students enrolled in eligible programs at participating postsecondary schools (accredited four-year or two-year public or private educational institutions, career schools or trade schools) to cover the cost of education expenses, including tuition and fees, room and board, books and supplies, and transportation.
 Most federal aid is need-based.
 The three most common types of aid are grants, loans, and work-study funds.

 Grants are a type of financial aid that does not have to be repaid.
 Generally, grants are for undergraduate students and the grant amount is based on need, cost of attendance, and enrollment status.